annakins/Skyrim/README.md

 - Download `Tweaked Creation Kit ini` https://www.nexusmods.com/skyrimspecialedition/mods/19817 and add it to your `SkyrimFresh` folder.
  - Note: Only get `CK Custom ini`.
 - Download `FonixData.cdf` https://www.nexusmods.com/newvegas/mods/61248/ and add it to your `SkyrimFresh` folder.

 ### Download SKSE
 - Get the one for Anniversary Edition https://skse.silverlock.org/ and add it to your `SkyrimFresh` folder.
 Extract it in there.
 - Open the contents of that new skse folder until you see `src`, `data`, etc. Inside the `Data` folder, you will find a `Scripts` folder with more contents.
 Right-click `Scripts` and zip it.
 Name it ``SKSEScripts.zip`` and move that to your ``SkyrimFresh`` folder.

 ### Install MO2
-- Install latest EXE release: https://github.com/ModOrganizer2/modorganizer/releases
+- Grab the latest archive release here: https://github.com/ModOrganizer2/modorganizer/releases
-- Install somewhere like D:/MO2
+- Paste all the contents somewhere like X:/MO2.

-- Don't uncheck anything in the installation.
+### Stock Game
+- Create a folder called `Stock Game` in your X:/MO2 folder.
+- Go to your Skyrim directory, where `SkyrimSE.exe` is.
+- Copy everything in there.
+Paste them inside the `Stock Game` folder you made in the MO2 directory.

+### Continue MO2 Installation
-- Create new portable instance.
+- Open up `ModOrganizer.exe`.
+Press the `Create new instance` button. `Create a portable instance`.
-- Drag CKScripts.zip and SKSEScripts.zip into Downloads tab in MO2, install.
-Place these after the DLCs, but before your mods.
+- When asked to select what game to manage, press `Browse...`.
+- Select your new `Stock Game` folder.
+- Press `Next`, finish that install.
-- Go to Creation Kit settings in MO2.
+- Go to `Tools > Settings > Theme` in MO2.
 - Change theme to 1809 Dark Mode.
 Because *eyes*.
-- Each mod you work on requires its own profile.
-Make a new profile, name it after your mod, check the box for *Default Game INI Settings*.
-Uncheck *use profile-specific Game INI files*.
-Click yes.
-- Go to Tools > INI Editor.
-In skyrim.ini, look for *papyrus*.
-Change the settings to reflect the following:
- ``bEnableLogging = 1, bEnableTrace = 1, bLoadDebugInformation = 1`` and hit Save.
-- In MO2's Executables settings, for Creation Kit, you will need to make sure that your mod is selected in *Create files in mod instead of overwrite.*
-SKSE
+Press OK.

+### SkyrimFresh Folder
+- Drag `CKScripts.zip` and `SKSEScripts.zip` into the Downloads tab in MO2, and install both.
+Place these after the DLCs and Creation Club content, and before any mods you make. `CKScripts` go before `SKSEScripts`.
-- Drag the skse dll, skse loader.exe, skse steam loader.dll into the Skyrim directory.
+- Open the skse folder.
+Copy the skse dll, skse loader.exe, skse steam loader.dll into the `Stock Game` folder.
+- Open the `CK64Fixes Release` folder.
+Copy all contents and paste into the `Stock Game` folder.
+- Open the `SSE Creation Kit Fixes Update` folder.
+Copy all contents and paste into the `Stock Game` folder.
+Replace the files.

-- Create a new folder in Skyrim directory/Data named Sound.
-Inside it, create a new folder named Voice.
-Drag Processing in Voice.
+- Create a new folder in `Stock Game/Data` named `Sound`.
+Inside it, create a new folder named `Voice`.
+Open the `FonixData` folder in `SkyrimFresh` and drag `Processing` into `Voice`.
-- FaceFXwrapper: Paste Tools to Skyrim directory.
-- I recommend adding all of these files into your ``SkyrimFresh`` folder.
-There are more files below that you may want to add to this folder.
+- Open `FaceFXWrapper`.
+Drag `Tools` into `Stock Game`.

 #### IF going to use Visual Studio Code, skip NotePad++.